Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Results

-Our method, \gls{fbp}, achieves test accuracy comparable to \gls{bp} across all datasets and network architectures, while reducing weight transport per epoch by \(10\times\).
-Note that \gls{bp} typically converges in fewer epochs on CIFAR-10 and CIFAR-100 (in average, \(9\)\% fewer epochs), leading to a minor reduction in total weight transports.
+We present the results for temporally-coded VGGs in Table~\ref{chap:fbp:tab:tc-acc-comp}.
+Our method, \gls{fbp}, achieves a test accuracy comparable to \gls{bp} across all datasets and network architectures, while reducing weight transport per epoch by \(10\times\).
+Note that \gls{bp} typically converges in fewer epochs on CIFAR-10 and CIFAR-100 (on average, \(9\)\% fewer epochs), leading to a minor reduction in total weight transports.
 However, this reduction is largely offset by the substantial savings achieved per epoch in \gls{fbp}.
 For instance, on CIFAR-10 with the VGG-7 architecture---where \gls{bp} requires \(11\)\% fewer epochs to converge---we measure \(46{,}112\) weight transports with \gls{bp} over \(262\) epochs, compared to only \(5{,}192\) with \gls{fbp} over \(295\) epochs (\(8.9\times\) reduction over the full training).

 \gls{fbp} outperforms existing feedback-driven methods relaxing weight symmetry through sign transport. \gls{sfa} performs significantly worse than all other methods, confirming that stochasticity prevents scalability in deeper networks.
 This aligns with prior studies on traditional \glspl{ann}~\citep{bartunovAssessingScalabilityBiologicallyMotivated2018,moskovitzFeedbackAlignmentDeep2019,xiaoBiologicallyPlausibleLearningAlgorithms2019}, though, to our knowledge, it has never been demonstrated in \glspl{snn}. \gls{ss} provides a more effective alternative to \gls{sfa}, achieving accuracy closer to the \gls{bp} baseline.
 However, due to the binary nature of the feedback weights, a performance gap remains and further widens on more challenging tasks like CIFAR-100.
-Still, this work outlines the potential of \gls{ss} in training deep \glspl{snn} for classification, which has never been explored in this context before.
-In Appendix~\ref{chap:fbp:sec:appendix:results:st}, we further study the impact of sign transport on our freezing mechanism.
+In Appendix~\ref{chap:fbp:sec:appendix:results:tc-st}, we further study the impact of sign transport on our freezing mechanism.
 We show that, unlike \gls{sfa} and \gls{ss}, enforcing sign symmetry during training with \gls{fbp} does not improve accuracy.
-Also, our freezing mechanism can successfully be applied to \gls{ss}, suggesting that it may generalize beyond a specific \gls{bp}-based algorithm.